shapeshed/shapeshed.com/content/post/unix-wc.md

 ![wc man page][3]

+## What is the wc command in UNIX?

+The `wc` command in UNIX is a command line utility for printing newline, word and byte counts for files.
+It can return the number of lines in a file, the number of characters in a file and the number of words in a file.
+It can also be combine with pipes for general counting operations.

 ## How to get count information on a file

 To get count information on a file use the `wc` command with no options.